 Rajasthan power commission approves up to 11pc hike in electricity tariffs

-The Rajasthan Electricity Regulatory Commission on Thursday revised the power tariff for different categories of consumers with a projected revenue increase of nearly Rs 4,800 crore annually.
-The overall increase in power tariff is 11 per cent which will be applicable from January 1, the commission's chairperson Shreemat Pandey said.
+Rajasthan Electricity Regulatory Commission on Thursday hiked power tariff for different categories of consumers by up to 11 per cent, a move that will result in additional annual revenue of nearly Rs 4,800 crore for power utilities in the state.
+The overall increase in power tariff is 11 per cent, which would be applicable from February 1, the commission's chairperson Shreemat Pandey said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)